 Salah made 0-7 with a brilliant struck curled shot following an assist from Oxlade-Chamberlain.

-The Reds ended the Match with an emphatic 0-7 win.
+The Reds ended the Match with a record 0-7 away win over the hosts Eagles.

 Reds Team Performance Ratings